rmolinari/thesis_1999/1999_thesis.typ

 = Introduction
 == Definitions and notation

-The notation used in this paper is largely standand, and the reader is directed to @Soare1987 for an exposition.
+The notation used in this paper is largely standard, and the reader is directed to @Soare1987 for an exposition.
 We note the following.

 Uppercase Greek letters, $Phi, Psi, dots$ will denote recursive functionals, with associated uses $phi, psi, dots$ where the